 Next Session Info

-LOCATION: Upper Canada College, 200 Lonsdale Rd., room 223 (new students check in with reception at the main entrance, clock tower building)
+LOCATION: Upper Canada College, 200 Lonsdale Rd., room 223 (students check in with reception at the main entrance on the first day of class, clock tower building)

 TIME: 5:30 p.m. to 7:00 p.m.